lastmjs/zwitterion/README.md

 AssemblyScript is a new language that compiles a strict subset of TypeScript to WebAssembly.
 You can learn more about it in [The AssemblyScript Book](https://docs.assemblyscript.org).

 Zwitterion assumes that AssemblyScript files have the `.as` file extension.
 This is a Zwitterion-specific extension choice, as the AssemblyScript project has not chosen its own official file extension yet.
-You can follow that discussion here: https://github.com/AssemblyScript/assemblyscript/issues/1003.
+You can follow that discussion [here](https://github.com/AssemblyScript/assemblyscript/issues/1003).
 Zwitterion will follow the official extension choice once it is made.

 You can import AssemblyScript from JavaScript or TypeScript files like this: